 Urashima Taro, one such tale, is a sad story that involves time travel, a visit to a Dragon Kingdom at the bottom of the ocean where a beautiful princess lives, and a magic box that wards off the passage of time if left unopened.

-Princess Kagura, a story from the 10th century, which is now well known outside Japan after the release of the Studio Ghibli animated film in 2013, has had the most enormous and unexpected impact.
+Princess Kaguya, a story from the 10th century, which is now well known outside Japan after the release of the Studio Ghibli animated film in 2013, has had the most enormous and unexpected impact.
 It is an ancient tale – perhaps the first – of an extraterrestrial supernatural creature.

-The story of Princess Kagura, also known as The Tale of the Bamboo Cutter, ends with the Princess returning to her true home, the Moon, after an entourage from the Heavens collect her from Earth in a spacecraft, leaving her grieving adopted family behind.
+The story of Princess Kaguya, also known as The Tale of the Bamboo Cutter, ends with the Princess returning to her true home, the Moon, after an entourage from the Heavens collect her from Earth in a spacecraft, leaving her grieving adopted family behind.

 Some people go as far as arguing that the film is in fact an homage to this old Japanese tale of a visiting alien child.

 The story has inspired and entertained many, even Japan’s astrophysicists and satellite engineers.
-The Japanese VLBI spacecraft, The Kagura Lunar Obiter, named after the Princess circumnavigated the Moon between 2007-2009, taking photos of it in Ultra-High Definition.
+The Japanese VLBI spacecraft, The Kaguya Lunar Obiter, named after the Princess circumnavigated the Moon between 2007-2009, taking photos of it in Ultra-High Definition.
 These included a breathtaking series of images and footage widely reported by the world’s media as the Earth ‘Rising’ from the Moon.

 Science fiction is defined as “fiction dealing principally with the impact of actual or imagined science on society or individuals or having a scientific factor as an essential orienting component”.
-Japan’s wonderfully rich legacy, the growing international interest in its culture, as well as the technological developments that have allowed ‘Princess Kagura’ to capture images of our planet from the Moon will no doubt inspire the next generation of Japanese science fiction writers to think big and globally, whether they exploit the techniques and narratives of Mirai-ki, modern science fiction, or imagine and invent brand new ones.
+Japan’s wonderfully rich legacy, the growing international interest in its culture, as well as the technological developments that have allowed ‘Princess Kaguya’ to capture images of our planet from the Moon will no doubt inspire the next generation of Japanese science fiction writers to think big and globally, whether they exploit the techniques and narratives of Mirai-ki, modern science fiction, or imagine and invent brand new ones.

 © Red Circle Authors Limited